temporalio/documentation/CONTRIBUTING.md

 Run `yarn gen` or `yarn gen --cloud`.

-This will run Snipsync, run the Assembly Workflow, run dPrint formatting, and then build the site.
+This command runs snipsync, runs the Assembly Workflow, runs dPrint formatting, and then builds the site.

-Any build issues logged to your console.
+Any build issues are logged to your console.
 Fix all build issues before submitting a PR.

 ## When you submit a Pull Request